AnjanaDeAbrew/Eventide/README.md

 ## Eventide Web Application

-USing the web admin pannel admin can view number of users, planners and bookings.
+Using the web admin pannel admin can view number of users, planners and bookings.
 Also admin would be able to manage users, planners and bookings.

 <table border="0">